 2. Cost Reduction

-Automation is one of the biggest advantages that fleet management software brings.
+Automation is one of the biggest advantages that vehicle fleet management software brings.
 Through the usage of automated reminders, managers can systematically control vehicle maintenance, repairs, and fleet inspections.
 Tracking vehicle downtime as a result of breakdowns, jumpstarts, and emergency servicing helps managers identify potential problem areas that may need actions taken in the maintenance schedule.
 Consequently, companies prolong the longevity of the fleet, saving redundant expenses on buying new vehicles and time spent on unplanned repairs.

 As fuel consumption may increase on specific routes and as a result of the driving manner of certain drivers, fleet managers can also monitor the vehicles that consume more fuel and the exact reason for this.
 Contrary to popular belief, fuel consumption doesn’t depend exclusively on mileage.
 Multiple factors such as unnecessary stoppages, unoptimized routes, excessive idling, and discouraged drivers influence it.